-MEDICAL ASSISTING Degree - A45400
+Medical Assisting Degree - A45400

 Students who have successfully completed the one-year Medical Assisting diploma can choose to continue their education by completing the Medical Assisting degree.
 The Medical Assisting associate degree completion program is designed for Medical Assistants who desire an associate degree for career advancement or transfer purposes.
-Please note that to be eligible for the Medical Assisting degree, a student must have completed BIO 163, which has a prerequisite of chemistry.
-If a student completed BIO 161 successfully in their diploma program, they will still need to complete BIO 163.